Lycamobile offers Pay As You Go bundles from £2.50 with EE coverage & inclusive international calls.

 Lycamobile Bundles

-In the UK, Lycamobile offers low-cost Pay As You Go bundles with access to 4G & 5G coverage from the EE network.
-There’s no contract and no credit check on their Pay As You Go plans, unlike on their Pay Monthly plans.
+In the UK, Lycamobile offers low-cost Pay As You Go bundles with access to 4G & 5G coverage on the EE network.
+With their Pay As You Go bundles, there’s no contract and no credit check needed, unlike on the Pay Monthly plans.

 Monthly Bundles

-At present, most Lycamobile customers choose to buy a 30-day bundle.
-This is a Pay As You Go product so there’s no contract and no credit check required.
+Most Lycamobile customers choose to buy a 30-day bundle.
+As this is a Pay As You Go product (pre-paid), there’s no contract and no credit check needed.
 Your bundle will come with an inclusive allowance of UK minutes, UK texts, UK data, and international minutes.

-As a special offer for March 2025, there are some special deals available when you order a new Lycamobile SIM card.
-This includes a 50% discount on all Lycamobile bundles.
-It means you can get the following Lycamobile bundles from just £2.50 per month for the first month:
+As a special offer for December 2025, there are some special offers available when you order a new Lycamobile SIM card.
+This includes a 50% discount on your plan for the first month.
+It means you can get the following Lycamobile bundles from just £2.50 per month:

-All of these deals are only available when you order your bundle online – it isn’t possible to get them in-store, by phone or by text message.
-Your bundle will come with a new Lycamobile SIM card or eSIM.
+All of these deals are only available when you order your bundle online – it isn’t possible to get them in-store, by phone, or by text message.
+Your bundle will come on a new Lycamobile SIM card or eSIM.

 National Bundles (For Existing Customers)

-If you’re topping up an existing Lycamobile SIM card, you’ll be able to choose from Lycamobile’s standard range of bundles (their national bundles and international bundles).
+If you’re topping up an existing Lycamobile SIM card, you’ll be able to choose from their standard range of bundles (either a national bundle or an international bundle).

 | 5GB data | £5.00 per month No contract | See deal |